Team-Resourceful/ResourcefulBeesDocs/docs/default_bees/gold.md

-## **Ender Bee**
+## **Gold Bee**
 ***
-This is the default Emerald Bee configuration provided by the mod.
+This is the default Gold Bee configuration provided by the mod.
 Any discrepancies should be considered as pack developer changes.
-This mod provides twenty bee configurations out of the box as samples of how the customization system works.
+This mod provides eighteen bee configurations out of the box as samples of how the customization system works.
 Feel free to use them as-is or change them as you wish!

 ```json
 {